 Dr. Masaki has received numerous teaching and research awards, and was selected by Hawaii physicians to “The Best Doctors in America” 3 times.
 She is a co-author on over 200 publications in scientific journals.

-This program is approved by the National Association of Social Workers – Hawai’i Chapter (Approval HI62792019-4) for up to 1 Social Work continuing education contact hour.
+Valid for the live webinar only: This program is approved by the National Association of Social Workers – Hawai’i Chapter (Approval HI62792019-4) for up to 1 Social Work continuing education contact hour.

-This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1 nursing contact hour.
+Valid for the live webinar and archived webinar: This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1 nursing contact hour.
 Approval valid through 9/5/2020.
 OCEAN ID #2018-29.

 One (1) nursing contact hour approved for the archived webinar by the Oregon Nurses Association, an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 See above disclosure.